 The U.S. Supreme Court ordered a review of his case regarding his troubled childhood, but his appeals were denied.
 Grant was first imprisoned at age 17, and after being paroled briefly, has spent his life since age 19 in prison.

 Grant’s execution will be the third in the state following the botched lethal injection of Clayton Lockett.
 Charles Warner is scheduled to be put to death Nov.
-13 and Eugene Glossip’s execution is set for Nov.
+13 and Richard Eugene Glossip’s execution is set for Nov.
 20.

 Editor's note: A previous version of this story misidentified Richard Eugene Glossip as simply "Eugene Glossip."